 Some kids dance through adolescence with little turmoil, while for others, a puberty time bomb goes off and nothing is the same.
-Parents, teachers, and the teens themselves agonize over what must have gone wrong, blaming each other, thinking of things they should have done differently, or even declaring it is genetic, just like fill-in-family-member-here.
+Parents, teachers, and the teens themselves agonize over what must have gone wrong, thinking of things they should have done differently, or wondering if it is genetic.
+Counselling may be a good option for talking it out.

 What is normal teen adjustment angst, and how do you know when to seek professional help?